rajiyyah/learning-stuff/Kubernetes/Kubernetes.md

             kubectl create namespace NAMESPACE_NAME
           ```

-        * Second way to create namespace is with configuration file
+        * Second way to create namespace is with configuration file.

 * Why use Namespace?